 Denial, Passing the Buck, Selling Out

 Here’s how it works psychologically:

 That is until he had too much to lose.
 He betrayed his friend, named names, said he was “duped,” and denied involvement.
-He made Trumbo and the others sacrificial lambs.
+Robinson made Trumbo and the others sacrificial lambs.
 He thought he saved his hide.
-But instead, he lived with regret and guilt, and didn’t work so much anyway.
+But instead, he lived with regret and guilt and didn’t work so much anyway.
 Those were the costs of Edward G. Robinson’s fear.
 Dalton Trumbo’s were different.

 Bullying Under Pressure

-Trumbo had stresses too much for anyone to take – imprisoned for his beliefs, blacklisted, and banned from work.
-Trying to stand up to forces that want to destroy you is exhausting and brings it’s own kind of fear.
+Trumbo had stress too much for anyone to take – imprisoned for his beliefs, blacklisted, and banned from work.
+Trying to stand up to forces that want to destroy you is exhausting and brings its own kind of fear.
 There’s helplessness.
-There’s anxiety about survival.
+Anxiety about survival.
 Dalton Trumbo had a family to support.
 He had to keep working in any way he could, even under the table, with pseudonyms, and on sub-par films for the likes of Frank King (John Goodman).
 When King told him, “We make crap,” Trumbo’s comeback was: “I’m a screenwriter.
 If I couldn’t write crap, I’d starve.”
 He had no other choice.